OliverCardoza/twitter-by-config/README.md

 config file and use it to configure your Twitter account by uploading it as described in the next section.

-### Uploading Account config
+### Syncing Account config

-This process will take your config file as the source-of-truth and make mutations to your account via the Twitter API.
-All mutations will outline the proposed changes and ask for confirmation [y/n] before proceeding.
+This process will synchronize your account data between your config file and that returned by the Twitter API.
+Actions to synchronize the two versions will be proposed and performed based on confirmation dialogs [y/n].
+The resulting data can then be optionally written back to your config file.

 ```
-python3 main.py upload twitter.yaml
+python3 main.py sync twitter.yaml
 ```

 ## Caveats